mpv-player/mpv/DOCS/man/vf.rst

     is rather similar to libavfilter's, it's not the same.
 (Which means not everything accepted by vf_lavfi's ``graph`` option will be accepted by ``--vf``.)

+    You can also prefix the filter name with ``lavfi-`` to force the wrapper.
+    This is helpful if the filter name collides with a deprecated mpv builtin filter.
+For example ``--vf=lavfi-scale=args`` would use libavfilter's ``scale`` filter over mpv's deprecated builtin one.

 Video filters are managed in lists.
 There are a few commands to manage the filter list.